Go to Page Section:

 They also capture and tag different types of fish to study and analyze.

-In order to qualify for these positions a person must have a college degree in botany, wildlife management, zoology, fishery management, marine biology, or some other related field.
+To qualify for these positions, a person must have a college degree in botany, wildlife management, zoology, fishery management, marine biology, or some other related field.

 An environmental scientist is responsible for gathering information on different environmental issues.